 Wood species | Thermo Ash Teak Ipe | Thermo Pine Thermo Ayous Thermo Spruce European Oak | Thermo Pine Thermo Ayous | Scots Pine Spruce Red Oak | Ash Ayous Beech Maple |

-Thermally modified wood is a good sustainable alternative to tropical hardwoods.
+Thermally modified wood as an environmentally friendly and fully recyclable product is also a good alternative to tropical hardwoods.